rsingel/contextly-plugin-wordpress/readme.txt

 = 3.1 =

-- Siderail support
+- Enables new Siderail display (for WordPress Sidebars)
-- Minor bug fixes
+- Minor performance fixes

 = 3.0 =